Arab leaders as human shields in Gaza

 Like the courageous international activists holed up in a Gaza hospital to protect it against planned Israeli airstrikes, Arab leaders can become a highly potent and symbolic human shield to protect the vulnerable and captive population of Gaza.

 Just picture the scene.
-Abdel-Fattah Al-, the two King Abdullahs and other Arab leaders pass through the hermetically sealed crossing in a long and snaking motorcade which is met by a weary but relieved crowd pleased that the has finally showed its solidarity with them in such a high-profile manner.
+Abdel-Fattah Al-, the two King Abdullahs and other Arab leaders pass through the hermetically sealed crossing in a long and snaking motorcade which is met by a weary but relieved crowd pleased that the Arab world has finally showed its solidarity with them in such a high-profile manner.

 In a show of sympathy with the suffering population, they could also visit hospitals, destroyed homes and grieving families.
 This would not only win them plaudits in Palestinian circles but also with their own publics at home.